pymc-devs/nuts-rs/README.md

 impl CpuLogpFunc for PosteriorDensity {
     type LogpError = PosteriorLogpError;

+    // Only used for transforming adaptation.
+    type TransformParams = ();

     // We define a 10 dimensional normal distribution fn dim(&self) -> usize { 10 }